 4.1 Best Competitors

-Ok, say you’re in the business of Event Management, in that you manage corporate events such as conferences, seminars, speaker events etc. for medium to large businesses.
+Say you’re in the business of Event Management, that you manage corporate events such as conferences, seminars, speaker events etc. for medium to large businesses.

 You are targeting the employees of these companies that are tasked internally of making these events happen.

 There’s a lot of pressure on these people to bring it all together and make the event a success.
-As such, they are extremely cautious on selecting the right Event Manager to partner with and, therefore, it is highly likely that they’ll review more than one option when it comes to choosing their ‘Event Manager’.
+As such, they are extremely cautious on selecting the right Event Manager to partner with.
+Therefore, it is highly likely that they’ll review more than one option when it comes to choosing their ‘Event Manager’.

 Like a vast amount of the population, they’ll turn to Google and probably search something akin to: “Best event management companies in Brisbane”.

-Now, I get your immediate concern, ‘why on Earth would I write an article listing all our top competitors’, again it seems to be counter-intuitive and risky business on the surface, but it isn’t and here’s why.
+Now, I get your immediate concern, ‘why on Earth would I write an article listing all our top competitors’.
+It seems to be counter-intuitive and risky business on the surface, but it isn’t and here’s why.

-Remember, potential clients are going to review a handful of Event Management companies anyway, so they are going to find out about your competition regardless.
-So if you write an article introducing them to the key competitors, they’re at least reading the information from your website, where you’ll have a higher potential to convert them into leads.
+Remember, potential clients are going to review a handful of Event Management companies anyway.
+So, they are going to find out about your competition regardless.
+If you write an article introducing them to the key competitors, they’re at least reading the information from your website.
+Where you’ll have a higher potential to convert them into leads.